pippyn/Home-Assistant-Sensor-Groningen-Afvalwijzer/README.md

-## Home Assisant sensor component for Cure Afvalbeheer
+## Home Assisant sensor component for Groningen Afvalwijzer

-Provides Home Assistant sensors for the Dutch waste collector Cure Afvalbeheer using the Cure API.
+Provides Home Assistant sensors for the Dutch waste collector Groningen Afvalwijzer using a scraper.

 ### Install:
-- Copy the cure_afvalbeheer.py file to: [homeassistant]/config/custom_components/sensor/
+- Copy the groningen_afvalwijzer.py file to: [homeassistant]/config/custom_components/sensor/
 - Add the content below to configuration.yaml:

 ```yaml